 “OTDF” shall mean the electric PTDF with one or more system facilities removed from service (i.e., outaged) in the post-contingency configuration of a system under study.

 “Other Coordinated Flowgate” shall mean a Flowgate where constraints are jointly monitored and coordinated as defined and set forth in Schedule D to this Agreement.
+No re-dispatch settlement will occur on Other Coordinated Flowgates.

 “Outages” shall mean the planned unavailability of transmission and/or generation facilities dispatched by PJM or the NYISO, as described in Section 35.9 of this Agreement.